Dow Industrials Make Run at 22000

 ADVERTISEMENT

 Boeing, which has helped propel the Dow industrials this year, was one of the stocks standing in the way of the index reaching its latest thousand-point milestone Tuesday.
-Boeing shares fell 3.02, or 1.2%, to 239.44, shaving more than 20 points off the index.
+Boeing shares fell $3.02, or 1.2%, to $239.44, shaving roughly 21 points off the index.

 Government bond prices climbed after data showed U.S. factory activity decelerated in July from the prior month, and the Federal Reserve's preferred measure of inflation, the price index for personal-consumption expenditures, was flat in June from the prior month.
 The yield on the 10-year U.S. Treasury note fell to 2.253% from 2.292% Monday.
 Yields fall as prices rise.